 Upon completion of the program, graduates are qualified to work in any of the following health care areas:

 All applicants, domestic or international, must meet one of the following English standards for admission to the program:

-- BC English 12 with a minimum of grade of C (or equivalents)*; or
+- BC English 11* with a minimum of grade of B, or BC Communications 12* with a minimum grade of B; or

 - Test of English as a Foreign Language (TOEFL): IBT 76 or higher, with no sub score less than 20 in Speaking and Listening and no sub score less than 18 in Reading and Writing, taken within the last two years; or